Where and when?

 People ask for prayer ministry for many and varied reasons – to seek God in the midst of a period where he seems distant, to find clarity when taking a decision, for help in dealing with emotions, for spiritual healing, for healing from physical illness, in anticipation of a hospital visit, to overcome debilitating inability to sleep, for mental health issues… Equally, giving thanks can be a motivating factor.

 What can I expect?

 - to be listened to attentively

 - short, rather than long prayer(s)

 The prayer ministry team know their limitations and that they are not trained to offer counselling.
-However referral can be made to our ministers who can arrange counselling for anyone who feels this may be helpful.
+However, referral can be made to our staff team, who can arrange counselling for anyone who feels this may be helpful.

 While those who have prayed with you will always be very glad to hear how things are going for you – and to pray with you again – you need not fear the intrusiveness of being pestered by unwelcome questions.

-The PM team are folk who have benefitted from the prayers of others for themselves and who have been involved in the prayer life of Trinity for some time, before agreeing to set aside time for some specific training to enable them to make more of a contribution in this area.
+The PM team is made up of people who have benefitted from the prayers of others themselves and who have been involved in the prayer life of Trinity for some time, before agreeing to set aside time for some specific training to enable them to make more of a contribution in this area.